genomic-medicine-sweden/jasen/docs/source/usage.md

 Activate human read depletion by setting the parameter `use_hostile` to `true` in the config.

+## Adapter and quality trimming (Illumina)

+There is an option to use [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to trim adapters and low-quality bases from Illumina reads as a preprocessing step.
+This is off by default.

+Activate Trimmomatic by setting `use_trimmomatic` to `true` in the config (Illumina platform only).
+Customise the trimming steps via `trimmomatic_args` (default: `LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36`); for adapter trimming append an `ILLUMINACLIP:<adapter.fa>:2:30:10` step to the args.

 # Output

 * `postalignqc` output: statistics are computed using only a core genome